 AddType application/x-blokus-sgf blksgf

-Although not specific to Blokus, it is recommended to use UTF-8 as the character set.
+UTF-8 should be used as the character set.
 Pentobi always writes files in UTF-8 and indicates that with the CA property.
 Pentobi versions before 13.0 can only read SGF files encoded in UTF-8 or ISO-8859-1 (Latin1).
 As specified by the SGF standard, ISO-8859-1 is assumed for files without CA property.

 Since there is no number for Blokus defined in SGF 4, a string instead of a number is used as the value for the GM property.
-Currently, the following strings are used: Blokus, Blokus Two-Player, Blokus Three-Player, Blokus Duo, Blokus Trigon, Blokus Trigon Two-Player, Blokus Trigon Three-Player, Blokus Junior, Nexos, Nexos Two-Player, Callisto, Callisto Two-Player, Callisto Two-Player Four-Color, Callisto Three-Player, GembloQ, GembloQ Two-Player, GembloQ Three-Player, GembloQ Two-Player Four-Color.The strings are case-sensitive, words are separated by exactly one space and no additional whitespace at the beginning or end of the string is allowed.
+Currently, the following strings are used: Blokus, Blokus Two-Player, Blokus Three-Player, Blokus Duo, Blokus Trigon, Blokus Trigon Two-Player, Blokus Trigon Three-Player, Blokus Junior, Nexos, Nexos Two-Player, Callisto, Callisto Two-Player, Callisto Two-Player Four-Color, Callisto Three-Player, GembloQ, GembloQ Two-Player, GembloQ Three-Player, GembloQ Two-Player Four-Color.The strings are case-sensitive, words must be separated by exactly one space and must not contain whitespaces at the beginning or end of the string.

 In game variants with two players and two colors, B denotes the first player or color, W the second player or color.
 In game variants with three or four players and one color per player, 1, 2, 3, 4 denote the first, second, third, and fourth player or color.
 In game variants with two players and four colors, B denotes the first player, W the second player, and 1, 2, 3, 4 denote the first, second, third, and fourth color.
 This applies to move properties and properties related to a player or a color.

-Example 1: in the game variant Blokus Two-Player PW is the name of the first player, and 1 is a move of the first color.
+Example 1: in the game variant Blokus Two-Player PB is the name of the first player, and 1 is a move of the first color.